Academics

 - Required

 The main focus of this comprehensive course is making meaning from a wide variety of texts and consideration of multiple perspectives presented in informational text, short stories, poetry, drama, class novels, and independent reading.
-In this new integrated course, challenges will be offered unit to unit, and possibly even assignment to assignment.
+In this integrated course, challenges will be offered unit to unit, and possibly even assignment to assignment.
 Students will be able to choose differentiated options for texts and ways of showing learning throughout the year.
 Students will also experience extensive writing including: argumentation, expository, narrative, and creative writing.
 This course will begin to develop abstract, higher order literacy skills.
 Vocabulary will be at and above the 8th grade level.
 Knowledge and skills developed in this course include recognizing multiple meanings of a word or phrase to construct meaning, using relevant details to support conclusions, analysis of similarities and differences among ideas and events within and across texts, recognizing how an author’s choice impacts style, and using evidence to justify interpretations of meaning.

 - Grade 8